-Tottenham Hotspur Foundation’s Kicks project uses football to break down barriers between young people and the police.
-The free sessions for 12 – 19 year olds are proven to reduce crime and anti-social behaviour and increase interest in sports, while creating life changing opportunities leading young people to find employment and education.
+The Kicks project uses football to break down barriers between young people and the police.
+The free sessions for 12 to 19 year-olds are proven to reduce crime and anti-social behaviour and increase interest in sports, while creating life changing opportunities leading young people to find employment and education.

 Tottenham Hotspur Foundation engages young people in constructive activities, including a wide variety of sports sessions that in turn signpost individuals on to positive employment, educational and personal development pathways.

-The programme "builds safer, stronger, more respectful communities through the development of young peoples' potential", getting to youngsters who had previously proven difficult to reach and guiding them towards a range of healthy and constructive activities.
+The programme "builds safer, stronger, more respectful communities through the development of young peoples' potential", engaging with youngsters who had previously proven difficult to reach and guiding them towards a range of healthy and constructive activities.

-If you want to take part in KICKS, there’s no need to register beforehand.
+To take part in Kicks, there’s no need to register beforehand.
 Just turn up, get involved and have fun!

 For more information on venues please email firstname.lastname@example.org

 View mobile site

 © Tottenham Hotspur Ltd 2017.
 All rights reserved.